-This recipe makes 1 pâte brisée crust, enough for one tart.
+This recipe makes 1 pâte brisée crust, enough for one tart or one bottom crust.
 If you are making a pie with a bottom and top crust, double this recipe and form two discs of dough instead of one.

-I go back and forth on whether to use 1 cup or 1 1/4 cups of flour.
-If you are blind baking the crust (for example for a quiche), I recommend 1 1/4 cups of flour.
+I go back and forth on whether to use 8 Tbsp or 10 Tbsp of butter.
+If you are blind baking the crust (for example for a quiche), I recommend using 8 Tbsp of butter.
 The higher flour to fat ratio will help the crust keep its form when you pre-bake it.

-If you are not pre-baking the crust I recommend using 1 cup of flour, the higher fat to flour ratio will give you a flakier crust, and it will be easier to roll out.
+If you are not pre-baking the crust I recommend using 10 Tbsp of butter, the higher fat to flour ratio will give you a flakier crust, and it will be easier to roll out.

 - 1/2 teaspoon salt

 - 1/2 teaspoon sugar (increase to 1 1/2 teaspoons if for a sweet recipe)

 - 8 Tbsp (1 stick, 112 g) chilled unsalted butter, cut into 1/2 inch cubes

 - 3 to 4 Tbsp ice water, very cold

 1 Combine flour, salt, sugar: Place the flour, salt, and sugar into a food processor and pulse until well combined.